zongtingwei/DAEA/README.md

 ### Abstract:
 Reference: Xu H, Xue B, Zhang M. A duplication analysis-based evolutionary algorithm for biobjective feature selection[J].
 IEEE Transactions on Evolutionary Computation, 2020, 25(2): 205-218.
 ### Acknowledgement:
-The implementation is based on the code of [SM-MOEA](https://github.com/BIMK/SM-MOEA).
+The implementation is based on the code of [SM-MOEA](https://github.com/BIMK/SM-MOEA) and [PLATEMO](https://github.com/BIMK/PlatEMO).
 Thanks to them.
 ### Run:
 You can use the main_SparseEA.m and the dataset colon.mat to run this algorithm.